 Fight, Flight, Freeze, Fawn: Trauma Responses Explained

 You did not choose to freeze.
 You did not choose to please.
-Your body chose for you, in a split second, to keep you safe.
+In a split second, faster than any thought, your body decided how to keep you safe, and it did the best it could with what it had learned.

 Fight and flight